 There are lots of reasons to move into a tiny home, and one of the most popular is how eco-friendly they are.
 In fact, it’s the third most common reason people choose to live tiny, according to a research study done by Maria Saxton, a PhD candidate at Virginia Tech.
 In the same study, she found that the ecological footprint of people living in tiny homes was almost half of the average American’s footprint.

 But what exactly makes a tiny home so much less harmful to the environment than a traditional home?
 A lot of their eco-friendliness hinges on their small size and the personal choices of the people living inside.
-We’ll explore that and more as we look at five reasons tiny homes are so eco-friendly.

 The size of tiny homes ranges from 100 to 400 square feet.
 That’s not a lot of space, especially when you compare it to the average American home, which is 2,300 square feet.
 But when it comes to being eco-friendly, being “tiny” is a really good thing.